 This page has been translated by machine translation.
 View original

-When maintaining iOS apps professionally, this time of year is always nerve-wracking.
-Release notes for beta versions published alongside WWDC can contain breaking changes that affect the behavior of existing apps.
+When maintaining iOS apps professionally, this time of year always keeps me on edge.
+That's because breaking changes that can affect the behavior of existing apps sometimes sneak into the beta release notes published alongside WWDC.

 On June 9, 2026 (Japan time), Xcode 27 Beta and iOS & iPadOS 27 Beta were released alongside WWDC2026.
-This year is no exception, with several changes that could cause apps to fail to launch or display incorrectly if left unaddressed.
+This year is no exception, and the release contains several changes that, if left unaddressed, could cause apps to fail to launch or display incorrectly.

-This article summarizes the key changes iOS developers should be aware of, based on official documentation.
-It also serves as a follow-up to my breaking changes prediction article written back in March.
+This article summarizes the changes that iOS developers should be aware of, based on official documentation.
+I'll also be checking my predictions article about breaking changes that I wrote back in March of this year.

 Release Overview